 Lake Taneycomo is primarily a trout fishery.
 Angler use and catch rates of trout in upper Lake Taneycomo rank among the highest known for special regulation trout fisheries in the nation.
 Approximately 90 percent of the fish that anglers catch are rainbow trout, with brown trout comprising another 6 to 7 percent of the catch.
 A limited fishery for other species is present within the lower part of the lake, primarily below Rockaway Beach.
 Rainbow and brown trout populations in Lake Taneycomo are maintained through releases of hatchery-reared trout.
 Approximately 700,000 rainbow trout and 15,000 brown trout are stocked annually into Lake Taneycomo.
 Planned monthly adjustments provide heavier stockings during periods of heavy angling use.
+Natural spawning success for both trout species is very limited.
 The first 1.5 miles of Lake Taneycomo is heavily influenced by hydropower releases.
 During heavy generation periods, this reach contains deep, swift-moving water.
 Safe fishing is restricted to shoreline areas and drifting in boats at these times.
 During non-generation periods, the entire area becomes a series of shallow, slow-moving pools interspersed with a few short, shallow riffles.
 Boating is difficult and hazardous under these conditions and nearly all anglers either wade or fish from the bank.
 Boulder clusters were placed for fish habitat in the upper mile of the lake during the fall of 2011 and boaters should be cautious of obstacles when boating above the Shepherd of the Hills Hatchery boat ramp.
 Deeper water limits further downstream wade fishing and boat fishing becomes progressively more popular downstream.
 Cooper Creek Access, Rockaway Beach Access, and Empire Electric Park each have covered public fishing docks that are accessible to disabled users.
 Numerous privately owned docks and resorts offer additional fishing access.

 Predominant benthic invertebrates include three primary taxa: Amphipoda (scuds), Isopoda (sowbugs), and Chironomidae (midge larvae).
 Sculpins and crayfish are also important food items for larger trout.
 Most large brown trout are caught during the fall as they move upstream attempting to spawn.
 Fishing at night with stickbaits and large flies are effective lures for these brown trout below the dam.
-All anglers fishing in Lake Taneycomo upstream from the Highway 65 bridge near Branson are required to have a trout permit.
-A trout permit is required for all anglers lakewide in order to possess trout.
+All anglers fishing in Lake Taneycomo upstream from the Highway 65 bridge near Branson are required to have a trout permit and a trout permit is required for all anglers lakewide in order to possess trout.
 The daily limit of trout is four (4) with a possession limit of eight (8).
 Of these, only one (1) fish in the daily limit and two (2) fish in the possession limit may be brown trout, and the minimum length limit for brown trout throughout the lake is 20".
 Fishing for fish other than trout is subject to statewide regulations for impoundments.
 See the Wildlife Code of Missouri (http://mdc.mo.gov/node/9216) for details.